MahsaFarjadnia/kth-lil-supplementary-material/README.md

 This repository contains Supplementary Material related to the paper:

 > **"Assessing the Impact of Occupant Behavior on Residential Building Performance: A Case Study of Window Operation"**
-> Mahsa Farjadnia, Angela Fontan, Marco Molinari, Karl Henrik Johansson
+> Mahsa Farjadnia, Angela Fontan, Karl Henrik Johansson, Marco Molinari
 > _Manuscript submitted for publication, 2026._

 ## 📄 Overview